bazelbuild/rules_swift/doc/explicit_modules.md

 the source files being built, and builds the necessary PCMs "just in time."
-Bazel doesn't support this type of dynamic dependencies, so all system modules have to be understood ahead of time, which is why we generate the `@apple_sdk` repository, and require you add them to your `deps` (or implicitly do that for you).
+Bazel doesn't support this type of dynamic dependencies, so all system modules have to be understood ahead of time, which is why we generate the `@system_sdk` repository, and require you add them to your `deps` (or implicitly do that for you).

 Xcode also doesn't attempt to produce portable PCMs, which we do in